madfish-solutions/quipuswap-core-v2/test/test.md

 2. `invest_liquidity`:

    - ✅ should fail if pair not listed;
-   - ❌ should fail if pair does not have liquidity (divest all -> invest something);
+   - ✅ should fail if pair does not have liquidity;
    - ✅ should fail if investor expects zero shares amount in result of investment;
    - ✅ should fail if low token A in;
    - ✅ should fail if token B is TEZ and low token B in;